Low Vision vs. Blindness — What Nurses in California and Oregon Need to Know

 Inclusive Physical Therapy: Communicating Effectively with Patients Experiencing Hearing and Vision Loss

 As a physical therapist, you support patients through some of the most important aspects of their daily functioning—mobility, balance, strength, and independence.
-For many older adults, these areas are significantly impacted not only by physical conditions, but also by progressive hearing and vision loss.
+For many individuals, these areas are significantly impacted not only by physical conditions, but also by progressive hearing and vision loss.

 Understanding how to communicate effectively with these patients is essential for providing ethical, culturally competent care—and for helping them achieve the best possible outcomes.